damien-masse/codac/doc/manual/manual/ellipsoids/Ellipsoid_class.rst

 Projection of the ellipsoids
 ----------------------------

-High dimensional ellipsoids can illustrated with 2D projection.
+One can illustrate high dimensional ellipsoids with 2D projection.
-In Codac, the projection is made by the Figure2D object via the .draw_ellipsoid function: the ellipsoid is projected on the plane (0,i,j), where the axis i and j are specified via the .set_axes function of the figure.
+In Codac, the projection is made by the Figure2D object via the .draw_ellipsoid function : the ellipsoid is projected on the plane (0,i,j), where the axis i and j are specified via the .set_axes function of the figure.